 Storm Windows

 Do you live in a region prone to high winds, tornadoes, hail, hurricanes, or other threatening weather conditions?
 Unfortunately, these conditions can cause harm to your windows.
 It may be a good idea to install storm windows on top of your picture windows for protection against harsh weather.
-Storm windows cost about $125 to $415 apiece.
+New storm windows cost about $125 to $415 apiece.

 Window Tinting